Safari goers view elephants at Chobe National Park. Photo by Charles Leonard

 Known locally as “the land of the giants,” Chobe National Park is home to the world’s largest elephant population.
 But it also holds much more.

-Chobe National Park covers 4,500 square miles of unspoiled wilderness in Botswana, and many safari-goers choose to spend weeks exploring its stunning scenery and breathtaking fauna.
-But it is also an awarding choice for day-trippers, who often see more wildlife in a few hours than they might see over several days in another location.
+Chobe National Park covers 4,500 square miles of unspoiled wilderness in Botswana, and many safari goers choose to spend weeks exploring its stunning scenery and breathtaking fauna.

 1. Explore Chobe by land and water